Exploring Myanmar’s Cultural Diversity

 Myanmar traditional music and dance have been passed down throughout the centuries while keeping its authenticity and cultural identity.
 Dances took their origin during Mon era and had slowly been influenced by Thai and Khmer styles to finally give this unique Myanmar’s rhythm.
 Belu, Nat Gadawand and Zawgyi remain the 3 most popular.

-According to Myanmar’s folklore Belu was the name given to demons that used to roam Myanmar in 2000BC, stories tell that they could transform themselves in different physical shapes.
+- The Belu: According to Myanmar’s folklore Belu was the name given to demons that used to roam Myanmar in 2000BC, stories tell that they could transform themselves in different physical shapes.
 This Dance is the representation of Belu’s anger after a Damsel he loved refused his flower.

-A Nat Gadaw dance is used as a donation to the Nat spirits also called “the guardians of the land”.
+- The Nat Gadaw and the Zawgyi: a Nat Gadaw dance is used as a donation to the Nat spirits also called “the guardians of the land”.
 The offering usually includes a green coconut; three bunches of bananas and other gifts.
 The dancer wears a costume made of red silk with a red headband and a red belt tightly knotted sash around the chest.
 The dance sequence is performed three times in total; it starts slowly to gradually speed up as the music goes crescendo.
 The Zawgyi dance is based on a character from the folklore known to be a master of alchemy.
 He would inhabit the forests near the Himalayans foraging for herbs.
 The dance itself is an interpretation of Zawgyi prancing in the woods collecting herbs waving his wand.